kiranbakale/AMI-Readme/docs/environment_advanced.md

 Next you need to add 2 new labels that helps to identify the machines as belonging to our Geo deployment and if they are part of the primary or secondary site:

 - `geo_site` - used to identify if a machine belongs to the primary or secondary site.
-This should be set to either `geo-primary-site` or `geo-secondary-site`.
+This must be set to either `geo-primary-site` or `geo-secondary-site`.
 - `geo_deployment` - used to identify that a primary and secondary site belong to the same Geo deployment.
+This must be unique across all Geo deployments thats will be stored alongside each other.

 The recommended way to do this is to first set them in the `variables.tf` file, for example: